ajay77381/AWS_DevOps/HCL Big FIX/Day-1.md

 ![image](https://github.com/user-attachments/assets/2de84857-28bf-4bf6-a2e0-0c0c2cbc1ebe)

+# What is Fixlet in HCL Hot Fix ?

+In HCL BigFix, a fixlet site is a collection of fixlets, tasks, and analyses related to a specific BigFix application.
+Fixlets and tasks are central to BigFix and are used by BigFix Inventory to perform actions on selected computers

 - Port 21/80/443 is use to collect Fixlet messages over the internet from the content provider such as RedHat.
 - Dedicated port is used for http communication between server relay and clients